This is more than I deserve – Aduriz thanks Athletic Bilbao for 'unforgettable' career

-Aritz Aduriz said his farewell inside an eerily quiet San Mames stadium was more than he deserved at the end of a storied career.

-The 39-year-old announced his retirement this week after 20 years playing mostly in LaLiga with Athletic Bilbao, for whom he scored 118 league goals.
+The 39-year-old announced his retirement this week after 20 years playing mostly in LaLiga with Athletic Bilbao, for which he scored 118 league goals.

 The Spain international striker was given a special send-off on the Athletic home pitch on Friday, with team-mates giving him and his family a guard of honour as he took one more walk on the turf.